This post has been updated with more free SEO tools to help you grow your rankings in 2018!

 16) Other Moz Tools

 Moz has quite a few free tools with the option to upgrade to a Pro version in the future.
-If your business / organization is entirely local, Moz also has tools specifically to make your business listing easier to find for nearby residents.
+If your business or organization is entirely local, Moz also has tools specifically to make your business listing easier to find for nearby residents.